Find the right immigration lawyer for you easily and efficiently!

 Step 1: Register your electric bike or scooter

-Register your own electric bike or scooter through the Government Identification System (Gov IL).
-If you are not already registered to Gov IL, you must register first.
+Register your electric bike or scooter through the Government Identification System (Gov IL).
+If you aren’t already, you must register with Gov IL first.

 Step 2: Produce and install a license plate